+Remote Learners may have homework assigned as independent work this year.
 Children are engaged all day long at University Primary School; they work hard and we hope their home time can be filled with natural learning experiences (cooking, shopping, outdoor time, etc.) and lots of reading and play time.
-Homework is not typically assigned PreK-3rd (although see below) but is assigned in the 4/5th grade classroom.
-Some homework assignments in younger classrooms that may occasionally occur include: project surveys, literacy logs, Junior Great Books, or journaling.
+Homework is not typically assigned PreK-3rd (although see below for 2/3rd) but is assigned in the 4/5th grade classroom.
+Some homework assignments in younger classrooms that occasionally occur include: project surveys, literacy logs, Junior Great Books, or journaling.
 Children in 2/3rd grade are expected to practice all of their addition, subtraction, multiplication, and division basic facts 0-12 at home (flash cards, computer games, etc.) and have facts as mastered as possible before 4th grade.
 Children K-3rd grade should be reading nightly for at least 20 minutes with a grown up as much as possible.
 (They may also read on their own of course; and 20 minutes is a suggested time!)
 Shared reading with a grown up, discussing stories for comprehension and perspective taking, vocabulary, and debate lays a foundation for more independent reading/comprehension during older years.